WORK WITH ME

 A more stable way of operating takes hold.

-The partnership ends when the chapter changes and the work is no longer needed.
+The partnership ends when the chapter changes and the work is no longer required.

 WHAT THIS IS NOT